cmems-arcticbliss/lu-simulator/README.md

 Regarding vectors and tensors, we start by applying the perturbation to each component as explained above.
 But this is usually not enough to maintain a sufficient local coherence of the state of the system.
-As explained above, everything cannot be preserved, and the appropriate method to adjust vectors and tensors depend on the application.
+As explained above, everything cannot be preserved, and the appropriate method to adjust vectors and tensors depends on the application.
 We have included only a few in the code:

 1. Transform vectors and tensors with the inverse Jacobian of the change of coordinates.